Quotient-Space Diffusion Models: Introduction

-The common treatment is putting the target distribution in the original space but assigning the same probability to equivalent objects, resulting in a distribution that is invariant under group action.
-This can be implemented by augmenting training data by applying randomly chosen group actions \citep{abramson2024accurate}, or using a group equivariant model \citep{xu2022geodiff,hoogeboom22equivariant}, which guarantees invariance if the starting prior distribution is invariant \citep{kohler2020equivariant}.
-Nevertheless, we shall show that this treatment still has room to improve, as the neural network model, which is intended for updating the sample in each diffusion simulation step, still needs to learn a \emph{specific} movement within the equivalence class (\eg, rotating a molecular structure), which is unnecessary as \emph{any} such a movement does not update the intrinsic system state (\eg, the shape of a molecular structure) hence is acceptable.
-In hope to remove this redundancy, there are a few heuristic treatments using alignment, \ie, adjusting the prediction target within its equivalence class according to a reference to remove these equivalent degrees of freedom \citep{xu2022geodiff,abramson2024accurate}.
-But we find that the corresponding sampling process becomes incompatible with such training strategies, even with heuristic fix attempts \citep{wohlwend2025boltz}.
+The common treatment is assigning the same probability to equivalent elements in the original space, resulting in a group-invariant target distribution.
+This can be implemented by simply augmenting training data by applying random group actions \citep{abramson2024accurate}, or using a group-equivariant generation process starting from a group-invariant prior distribution \citep{kohler2020equivariant,xu2022geodiff,hoogeboom22equivariant}.
+Nevertheless, these approaches have not leveraged the symmetry to reduce learning difficulty, as the neural network for modeling the generation process still needs to learn a specific equivalent movement (\eg, translating and rotating a molecule as a rigid body ($\SE(3)$ action)), which is unnecessary as \emph{any} such a movement does not update the essential system state (\eg, the shape of a molecule).
+In hope to remove this redundancy for an easier learning task, a few heuristic attempts are proposed by landmark prior works, \eg, GeoDiff \citep{xu2022geodiff} and AlphaFold~3 \citep{abramson2024accurate}.
+They align the target samples with respect to model input or output to reduce their degrees of freedom (DoFs) under equivalence.
+Nevertheless, we find (\secref{comparison}) these treatments alter the learning target from what is required in the sampling process, hence distort the generated distribution, even with heuristic fix attempts \citep{wohlwend2025boltz}.